What are Option Pricing Models?

 Before we start discussing different option pricing models, we should understand the concept of risk-neutral probabilities, which are widely used in option pricing and may be encountered in different option pricing models.

 The risk-neutral probability is a theoretical probability of future outcomes adjusted for risk.
 There are two main assumptions behind this concept:

-The current value of asset equals to its expected payoff discounted at the risk-free rate.
+- The current value of an asset is equal to its expected payoff discounted at the risk-free rate.